DevartSoftware/tmetric-plugins/README.md

 Project is using [gulp](http://gulpjs.com/) as a build system.

-To build and extensions from sources you need:
+To build extensions from sources you need:
 1. Install required `npm` packages.
 2. Run `build` task on gulp.